 Talent places the vials into the -80 degree freezer.

-To thaw the frozen cells, prepare a 6 well plate containing 750 microliters of pre-warmed growth medium in each well that will be used [1].
+To thaw the frozen cells, prepare a 6 well plate containing 2 milliliters of pre-warmed growth medium in each well that will be used [1].
 Maintain plate in the 37 degree Celsius and 5% CO2 incubator until needed [2].

 Talent prepares a 6 well plate containing 750 microliters of pre-warmed growth medium in each well.
 Use labeled containers.